Bruiser (bull): 2016 season

 Bruiser debuted this season riding in the third BFTS event of the year in Oklahoma City, Oklahoma.
 Mason Lowe rode him for 91 points and Bruiser was marked a 44.25 bull score.
-Lowe reflected after riding Brutus for 91 points two months later that his ride on Bruiser is his favorite and it was his first 90-point ride in the PBR.
+Lowe reflected after riding Brutus for 91 points two months later that his ride on Bruiser was his favorite and it was his first 90-point ride in the PBR.
 Bruiser followed that up with a streak of seven buckoffs.

 Young Guns Challenge

 "Jess Lockwood, still gnawing on his mouthpiece, grabbed his bull rope and briskly walked out of the arena to a dark corner of the Wise County Fairgrounds."
 Derek Kolbaba soon followed him after bucking off Long John.
 Bruiser was one of the bulls at the Young Guns Challenge at the J.W.
 Hart PBR Challenge Velocity Tour event in Decatur, Texas, in early June, where rookies were given a shot at the rankest (difficult) bulls from the BFTS.

 Young Jess Lockwood was matched up with Bruiser.
 Lockwood appeared to be about to win, when Bruiser "switch[ed] into high gear" at 6.57 seconds.
 Bruiser was scored 46.5 points for his efforts, and was the high marked bull of the event.
 "He was good.
 That is Bruiser,” Lockwood said shaking his head toward the ground.
 “He is going to go one way and switch it up the other.
 He let me know he was going the other way and I was ready.
 I was just a tick out of there and just missed the corner by a bit.
 I tried to cut loose and Cody Lambert said I missed the front by just half an inch.
-From there, if you are not going front you are going back and that’s what happened.”
+From there, if you are not going front you are going back and that's what happened.”